rorynolan/exampletestr/README.md

 To learn how to use `exampletestr`, visit the package’s website at
 <https://rorynolan.github.io/exampletestr>.

-# Contribution
+## Contributing

-Contributions to this package are welcome.
+The preferred method of contribution is via GitHub pull request.
+Please note that the ‘exampletestr’ project is released with a [Contributor Code of Conduct](inst/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms. \# Contribution Contributions to this package are welcome.
 The preferred method of contribution is through a github pull request.
 Feel free to contact me by creating an issue.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.